oroinc/documentation/user_guide/channel_guide.rst

 - Click :guilabel:`Deactivate` button (for Active channels) or :guilabel:`Activate` button (for Inactive channels):

-  - You can deactivate an Active channel.
-Once the channel has been deactivated, no new data from the Channel will be uploaded to the system.
-All the data loaded while the Channel was active is considered by the Sales Processes functionality.
+  - You can deactivate an active channel.
+Once the channel has been deactivated, no new data from the channel will be uploaded to the system.

-  - You can activate an Inactive channel.
-It will become Active and data from the Channel will be uploaded to the system.
+  - You can activate an inactive channel.
+It will become active and data from the channel will be uploaded to the system.

-- Click :guilabel:`Edit` button edit the Channel instance
+- Click :guilabel:`Edit` button edit the channel

-- Click :guilabel:`Delete` button to delete the Channel instance
+- Click :guilabel:`Delete` button to delete the channel

 Editing Entities from a Channel